LilianPe/Transcendence/README.md

 **# Enabling HTTPS for Your Application**

+First, note that if your servers are running on Render for example, https is automaticly enable.
+You simply have to enable websocker secure (look at ## **3.
+Update WebSocket Connection**)

 To enable HTTPS and ensure secure connections, follow these steps to generate an SSL certificate using `mkcert` and update your configuration files accordingly.

 ## **1. Generate SSL Certificates**